 Please note, Louisville Collegiate School will adjust this policy as additional guidance is released from the Governor’s office.

-Temperature screenings (non-contact) will be required upon arrival for all employees, students, and visitors.
-Additionally, all employees and students will be required to perform an at-home wellness screening with a temperature check before arrival on campus each day.
+All employees and students will be required to perform an at-home wellness screening with a temperature check before arrival on campus each day.
 Division heads will share additional information during an upcoming Division Town Hall or EBlast.

 Based on guidance from the Kentucky Department of Education, Kentucky Department of Public Health, the Governor’s office, and the CDC, masks will be mandatory for full participation in Collegiate life (KG-12).
 The following are expectations and guidelines for mask usage on Collegiate’s campus.